vuittont60/shardeum-docs/docs/smart-contracts/events/poll-events.md

 ## Why are smart contract events important?

-Smart contract event listening notifies applications and users in real time that something new has happened in a smart contract.
+Smart contract event listening notifies applications and users in real-time that something new has happened in a smart contract.

 ## Where are events used in smart contract applications?